pm-ribeiro/pm-ribeiro/README.md

 #### I’m currently:
 - 🔭 working as a front-end developer at [Melhor Envio](https://melhorenvio.com.br/)
-- 🌱 learning Vue 3 and ReactJs
+- 🌱 learning Vue3, ReactJs and how to write better JS code

 #### 📫 You can contact me via: